w3c/wai-statements/README.md

 - WAI theme assets: `assets/css/style.css` and `assets/scripts/main.js`

     This is required for the expanding and toggling of sections and information.

+For now you need to strip and modify all files manually to make it includeable into your own project.

+#### TODO for stand alone version

+- [ ] Add standalone version page `generator/standalone.html`

 ---